Shriinivas/inkscapestrokefont/README.md

 # Limitations
 With the non-english characters, the Generate Font Data extension may produce an error.
 The work-around is: save the file, re-open it and generate the data once again.<br>
-Currently there is no user interface for deleting the fonts.
-This can be done manually by editing the XML and removing the font element.<br><br>
+Currently there is no user interface for deleting or renaming the fonts.
+This can be done manually by deleteting or renaming the xml file in the strokefontdata folder followed by synchronization of the font list<br><br>
 The tools are in alpha stage, so please exercise caution while using them. <br>
 You may report the issues and defects on the Issues page here or in the comments section on the video tutorial.<br>
 Feedback and suggestions are most welcome!